fluidsonic/unilog-nexus/README.md

 Configuration
 -------------

-You can disable specific redirectors if you want to.
+You can disable hooking of specific libraries if you want to.

 ```javascript
 require('unilog-nexus')({